arno-di-loreto/apistylebook-web/_pages/design/guidelines/ausdto-api-design-guide-topics.md

   - topic_id: http-methods-get
     topic_category: HTTP Methods
     topic_name: GET
-    topic_description: When to use HTTP method GET
+    topic_description: |
+      The GET method requests a representation of the specified resource.
+Requests using GET should only retrieve data and should have no other effect.
     topic__links:
       self:
         href: /design/topics/http-methods-get